 - If medical negligence had a hand in the outcome of your surgery.

 - If your injuries/outcome were avoidable had the appropriate level of medical care been administered.

 3. Letter of Claim

 If the independent medical expert concludes that medical negligence * is the cause of your injury/poor outcome, your solicitor will draft a ‘Letter of Claim’ to the doctor who performed the surgery.
 A ‘Letter of Claim’ will outline the nature of your case.
 This letter invites the medical practitioner to settle your cosmetic surgery claim.

 The next steps involved are heavily dependent on your case and response to your ‘Letter of Claim’.
 It will determine whether your case will be brought to court or settled outside of court.
 Your solicitor will be on hand every step of the way to guide you through this process.

 Tell Us About Your Case

-At Tracey Solicitors, our dedicated medical negligence solicitors can help you proceed with a cosmetic surgery claim.
-We understand the injuries (physically and emotionally) that you have suffered and have supported and helped many people to in similar situations proceed with cosmetic surgery claims in Ireland over the years.
-For a confidential discussion, call Caoimhe McConnell, Head Medical Negligence Solicitor, on 01 649 9900 and tell her about your case or via email to firstname.lastname@example.org.
+At Tracey Solicitors, our dedicated medical negligence solicitors can help you proceed with a cosmetic surgery/plastic surgery claim *.
+We have supported and helped many people to in similar situations proceed with cosmetic/plastic surgery claims in Ireland over the years.
+For a confidential discussion, call Tracey Solicitors on 01 649 9900 or email firstname.lastname@example.org.